-Student loan forgiveness cancels your student loan debt—or what’s remaining of it.
-While this certainly comes with some significant financial benefits, it also has an often unexpected side effect: Higher taxes.
+Student loan forgiveness cancels your student loan debt—or what’s remaining.
+While this certainly comes with significant financial benefits, it also has an often unexpected side effect: higher taxes.

 That’s only in some cases, though.
 If you think you may be eligible to have your student loans forgiven, use this guide to determine its impact on your tax returns (and how to prepare for it).